Alerts

 You can also disable alerts for specific budgets or charts:

-2. Click on the Edit link at the top-right of the chart (you may need to log into SpeedCurve before this is visible).
+2. Click on the Edit Budget button at the top-left of the page.

 4. Click Save